Caring for Kittens vs. Older Cats: The Key Differences

 Feeding

 Proper nutrition is necessary for a kitten to grow properly.
 Because kittens are growing, they require specialized nutrition.
-They must be fed a quality kitten food that contains all the vitamins and minerals they need.
+They must be fed quality kitten food that contains all the vitamins and minerals they need.
 Otherwise, they may not grow properly and develop health problems.

 Furthermore, kittens have very small stomachs and tons of energy.
 Therefore, they must be fed more often than older cats.
 Most cat owners feed their kittens at least three times a day.